A convincing new phishing scam that mimics trusted sites with a fake address bar has been discovered on the mobile version of Google Chrome.

-In a demonstration of how the scam works, Fisher was able to change the displayed URL of his own website to that of UK banking giant, HSBC.
+In a demonstration of how the scam works, Fisher was able to change the displayed URL of his own website to that of the UK banking giant, HSBC.

 According to Google, one of the best ways to check if your address bar has been tampered with is to lock your phone and then unlock it again.
 This should force Chrome for Android to show its real address bar whilst also displaying the fake one as seen in the above image.

-In the last five years, there has been an 85% increase on phishing attacks on mobile, highlighting just how vigilant users need to be on this particular platform.
+In the last five years, there has been an 85% increase in phishing attacks on mobile, highlighting just how vigilant users need to be on this particular platform.
 Unlike desktops, the mobile interface conceals a lot of red flags that would highlight a potential phishing attack.